Emilie Sannom, The Fear of Death was Not So Great

 Ingrid Caven sings Air du Rat

 John Akomfrah (b.
-1957) is an artist and filmmaker whose work is grounded in the principles of montage.
-He is a co-founder of Black Audio Film Collective, Smoking Dogs Films, and is represented by Lisson Gallery.
-Recent international group shows includes: Ghana Pavilion, 58th Venice Biennale, Italy (2019); Prospect 4, New Orleans, LA, USA (2017); Unfinished Conversations, Museum of Modern Art, New York City, USA (2017); British Art Show 8 (2015-17) and All the World’s Futures, 56th Venice Biennale, Italy (2015).
+1957) is an artist and filmmaker.
+He is a co-founder of Black Audio Film Collective, Smoking Dogs Films, and is represented by Lisson Gallery, London.
+Recent international group shows include: Ghana Pavilion, 58th Venice Biennale, Italy (2019); Prospect 4, New Orleans, LA, USA (2017); Unfinished Conversations, Museum of Modern Art, New York City, USA (2017); British Art Show 8 (2015-17) and All the World’s Futures, 56th Venice Biennale, Italy (2015).
 His new exhibition, The Unintended Beauty of Disaster, opens April 13 at Lisson Gallery in London

 Ingrid Caven (b.
 1938) is an actor and cabaret singer best known for her performances in the films of Rainer Werner Fassbinder, including Love is Colder Than Death (1969), Gods of the Plague (1969), Why Does Herr R. Run Amok?
 (1969), Rio das Mortes (1970), The American Soldier (1970), The Merchant of Four Seasons (1971), Martha (1973), Mother Küsters Goes to Heaven (1975), Fear of Fear (1975), and In a Year of 13 Moons (1978).
 Muse to Yves Saint-Laurent, she is the subject of Jean-Jacques Schuhl’s award-winning Ingrid Caven: A Novel (2000).